joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/10/09/business/trump-tax-cut-promise-overseas.html

 **Stephen Vogt's decisions didn't pan out for Guardians.
 Now they face elimination**\
-`The Tigers flipped the script on the Guardians, forcing Stephen Vogt to make decisions that ultimately didn't pan out. `\
+`The Tigers flipped the script on the Guardians, forcing Vogt to make decisions that ultimately didn't pan out. `\
 https://nytimes.com/athletic/5832414/2024/10/09/cleveland-guardians-alds-game-3-decisions/

 **Welcome to Detroit, where the Tigers brought playoff baseball back in full force**\